olzhasar/olzhasar.github.io/content/posts/celery-best-practices.md

 draft: false
 ---

 Celery is the default choice whenever there is a need to introduce a worker queue into Python projects.
-Not not exactly ideal, but it's feature-rich, gets the job done, and **can be reliable** when being used **properly**.
+Not exactly ideal, but it's feature-rich, gets the job done, and **can be reliable** when being used **properly**.
 Over the years of working with Celery, I've developed certain rules that I would recommend one to follow for building reliable background pipelines.

 ## Prefer late acknowledgement